petershin/liferay-learn/docs/courses/latest/en/web-site-manager/workflow-and-publishing-tools/using-workflow-with-faqs.md

    The FAQs folder uses the Single Approver workflow and only allows content with the FAQs structure.

 1. Repeat the procedure to put events into a folder named Events and configure the folder to use the Single Approver workflow.

+1. Sign out with Olivia O'Neal.

+1. Sign in with Preston Palmer.

 1. Go to _Site Menu_ (![Site Menu](../../images/icon-product-menu.png)) then click _Configuration_ &rarr; _Workflow_.
 Disable the site level workflow configuration for web content articles.